-Gender-based misconduct is a broad term which encompasses unwelcome conduct of a sexual nature that is prohibited by the College.
-The term gender-based misconduct includes, but is not limited to, gender-related harassment, sexual assault, sex discrimination, sexual violence, rape, intimate partner abuse, domestic violence, and stalking that does not fall within the scope or jurisdiction of Babson's Title IX Policy.
+Gender-based misconduct is a broad term which encompasses unwelcome conduct of a sexual nature and discrimination and harassment that is prohibited by this Policy.
+The term gender-based misconduct includes, but is not limited to, harassment based on one's sex, gender identity or expression, or sexual orientation, sexual assault, sex discrimination, sexual violence, rape, intimate partner abuse, domestic violence, and stalking that does not fall within the scope or jurisdiction of Babson's Title IX Policy or other applicable policy.